Where there’s smoke there’s fire… and air pollution

 Wildfires release many different compounds into the air including carbon dioxide, carbon monoxide, nitrogen oxides, volatile organic compounds, and particulate matter.
 The biggest health concern from wildfire smoke is particulate matter.

-Particulates are a combination of liquid droplets and solid specks in the air.
+Particulate matter, is the name for a whole range of liquid droplets and solid specks in the air.
 Some are so small that they are invisible.
 Others are as large as a piece of dust.
 The smaller a particulate is, the longer it can stay in the atmosphere before falling to the ground.
-Very small particulate matter can get lodged deep within lungs.
+Particulate matter can get lodged deep within lungs.
 Exposure to high levels of particulates increases risk of respiratory disease, cardiovascular disease, and lung cancer.

 According to U.S. National Ambient Air Quality Standards, healthy air has less than 35 micrograms of the smallest particulates per cubic meter of air over a 24 hour period.
 (The standard is averaged over 24 hours because instruments used to provide data over longer time periods.)
 The spike in particulate matter during the fire, about 80 micrograms per cubic meter of air, didn’t last very long, but it's still not healthy to breathe.
 We do not breathe air averaged over 24 hours.
 When smoke is in the air, consider staying indoors and reducing the amount you exercise outdoors.

-The air quality exhibit at NCAR was developed by the UCAR Center for Science Education in collaboration with the Regional Air Quality Council and several NCAR scientists who research air pollutants.
-If you are planning your visit to NCAR, be sure to check out the air quality exhibit!
+If you are planning your visit to NCAR, be sure to check out the air quality exhibit which was developed by the UCAR Center for Science Education in collaboration with the Regional Air Quality Council, and several NCAR scientists who research air pollutants.